KaraAJC/Blue1647-App-Dev-Course/session2.md

 ###Documentation and Prep for Research
   - Intro to Markdown & Editors
-  - Activity: Update your repository's ReadMe
+  - Activity: Update your repository's ReadME using the [sample ReadME](resources/sample-readme.md)

 ##Homework:
-- Choose an Inspiration research method to gather feedback on your ideas
+- Choose an Inspiration research method from the Design Thinking Toolkit to gather feedback on your audience map, personas, and user stories
-- Document a User flow for your top 3 User group personas.
+- Document a User flow for each feature, from the perspective of your top 3 User group personas.
 (This list will prepare us for Session 3!)